datagrok-ai/public/help/discover/info-panels.md

 ### Retrieving more details

-A common concept in applications is master-detail view - i.e., when current record changes, additional details are dynamically retrived and visualized in a different pane.
+A common concept in applications is master-detail view - i.e., when current record changes, additional details are dynamically retrieved and visualized in a different pane.
 Perhaps the most famous example is your favorite email client, where you would click on a subject in order for the content to appear in another pane.
 Typically, implementing such a feature